Top Ten Umbrella Company Misconceptions Explained

 5. Umbrella Companies deduct extra National Insurance.

-Like any employment, you can expect to see income tax and National Insurance deductions on your umbrella payslip.
+Like any employment, you can expect income tax and National Insurance deductions on your umbrella payslip.

 If you are a basic rate taxpayer (total earnings below £50,270 per annum), you’ll pay 20% tax and 10% Employee’s National Insurance on your earnings over the annual personal tax allowance (£12,570).